Most Medicare Part D prescription drug plans have four different parts

 (Donut Hole), and (4) Catastrophic

-You move through these four parts of your Medicare
+You move through these four stages of your Medicare

 Medicare Part D plan share in the cost of your medication purchases based on your plan's cost-sharing